History and Overview

 In March of 2011, an executive committee emerged from the initial editorial and review boards in order to provide more focused direction to the organization and to start work on a constitution and by-laws in order to formalize the governance and management structure of the organization and to put in place a structure to allow the organization to become self-sustaining and to endure for many years.
-In March of 2011, Patrick Blessinger was unanimously elected as chief executive director by the 120 members of the HETL boards, serving in their capacity as representatives of the global higher education community.
-In June of 2011, the HETL executive committee approved the HETL Constitution and By-laws and Olga Kovbasyuk from Russia was selected as the first president by the committee.
+In March of 2011, Patrick Blessinger was unanimously elected as standing executive director (CEO) by the 120 members of the HETL boards, serving in their capacity as representatives of the global higher education community.
+In June of 2011, the HETL executive committee approved the HETL Constitution and By-laws and Olga Kovbasyuk from the Russian Federation was selected by the committee as the first president of HETL.

 In the first half of 2011, representatives from the HETL discussion forum worked on a set of policies to help the discussion group run professionally and ethically and to help ensure that the development and direction of the forum is in alignment HETL’s values, mission, and vision.
 The scope of the discussion forum policies includes the basic rules, roles, and responsibilities related to the proper management and moderation of the group.
 On July 8, 2011, the HETL Discussion Group Policies were unanimously approved by the HETL executive committee.
 In August of 2011, Mauricio Vasquez from Puerto Rico was appointed as the first content manager for the HETL academic discussion forum.